Vitamin D deficiency casually linked to mortality risk in some people, researchers say - 1010 WCSI

 Vitamin D deficiency casually linked to mortality risk in some people, researchers say

-Genetic evidence suggests a casual relationship between levels of vitamin D and mortality in people with low vitamin D levels, according to researchers.
+Genetic evidence suggests a causal relationship between levels of vitamin D and mortality in people with low vitamin D levels, according to researchers.

 In a study published in The Lancet Diabetes & Endocrinology, a team led by the University of Cambridge aimed to determine whether genetic predisposition to high vitamin D levels plays a role in one’s overall health.